awilliam/rom-parser/README.md

 usage: rom-fixer [ROM file]

 Obtain ROM as above, program prompts for modifying ROM vendor and device IDs and invalid checksums.

+IMPORTANT: rom-fixer will update the ROM file in place.
+Make a backup!